filamentphp/filament/packages/tables/docs/13-upgrade-guide.md

 ## Upgrading manually

-After upgrading to v3, you need to execute `php artisan filament:install --tables` in order to generate JavaScript and CSS files.
+After upgrading the dependency via Composer, you should execute `php artisan filament:upgrade` in order to clear any caches and publish the new assets.

 ### High-impact changes